Alejogb1/job-board/blog-data/416-lab-warm-up-drawing-a-right-triangle-coding.md

 draw_right_triangle(5)
 ```

-Alright so what’s happening there?
+so what’s happening there?
 We’re looping through rows from one up to the height you specify that’s the number of rows and for each row we’re printing `i` amount of `*` characters. `i` is basically the length of the horizontal side each iteration.
 This is very basic but gives a very readable output in your standard text-based terminal it’s good enough for lab warm up exercises.

 Now if you wanna go a little fancier maybe you wanna use an actual library like pygame well if that’s your case here's a way to do it in pygame I'm gonna assume that you have pygame set up so not gonna go through that whole step if you don’t just do pip install pygame